Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Fnnn** retraction feedrate, in mm/min
 * **Tnnn** feedrate for un-retraction if different from retraction, mm/min (RepRapFirmware 1.16 and later only)
 * **Znnn** additional zlift/hop

+### Order dependency

+The M207 command must come later in config.g than the [M563](/User_manual/Reference/Gcodes/M563) command that creates the tool to which it relates.

 ### Examples
 <br>